willbushie/OurWeather/README.md

 - [x] Setup Android Studio for Emulator & external device testing.
 - [ ] Setup a simple home page layout for displaying current and forecasted weather information.
 - [x] Separate code files and document extensively as if other developers were working on this project.
+- [ ] Maintain helpful and extensive documentation as though other developers were working on this project.
 - [x] Obtain a devices current location (longitude & latitude), for fetching from weather API.
 - [x] Fetch weather data from the NOAA API and display it to the user.
 - [ ] Allow the user to save multiple locations to check weather in more than just the current location.